syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/05.lbaas/docs.en.md

         - docs
 ---

-## A TCP-based load balancer for your upstreams

-### Overview
+# Overview

-OpenStack provides load balancing through Load Balancer as a Service (LBaaS).
+SysEleven Stack provides load balancing through Load Balancer as a Service (LBaaS).
-This means that load balancing rules can be created directly within OpenStack.
-No dedicated load balancer instance is required to use this service.

 Currently the SysEleven Stack provides two APIs/services for Load Balancers: Octavia LBaaS and Neutron LBaaSv2.
 With the Neutron variant the SysEleven Stack only supports TCP-based load balancers, whereas with Octavia also HTTP and HTTPS are supported.

+Please refer to our reference documentation for a more [detailed comparison between Octavia LBaaS and Neutron LBaaS](../../04.Reference/08.network/02.lbaas/docs.en.md).

-Below you will find two tutorials: how to set up an HTTP load balancer (using Heat for orchestration and Octavia for LBaaS) and how to set up a simple TCP load balancer (again using Heat for orchestration, but Neutron for LBaaS).
+Below you will find two tutorials: how to set up an HTTP load balancer (using Heat for orchestration and Octavia load balancers) and how to set up a simple TCP load balancer (again using Heat for orchestration, but with Neutron load balancers).

 ## Prerequisites